Upgrade Your Home Energy Use With a Hybrid System.

 Will a hybrid system provide greater comfort than a cold climate heat pump?

 Yes.
-The hot air discharged into the home from a high-efficiency furnace is roughly 20° warmer than that discharged from a cold climate heat pump, keeping you toasty warm during the coldest points of winter.
+The hot air discharged into the home from a high-efficiency furnace is roughly 20°F warmer than that discharged from a cold climate heat pump, keeping you toasty warm during the coldest points of winter.

 Can I adjust the temperature at which heating switches from electric to natural gas?